filip43/Blog/README.md

 ### What's next?

-We are really proud of what we have built so far and cannot wait to release it to the public.
+We are really proud of what we have built so far and are currently recruiting for a pilot to see if it can actually improve people's lives.
 We hope our Chrome extension will empower those with visual impairments to browse the web, without having to rely on others to create the "alt tags".

 ![Team Picture](team.jpg)